estamine/coverlettergpt/README.md

-A simple python script to write a cover letter using a the information from a CV text file, a Job Description from a website and additional Notes using OpenAI API.
+A simple python script to write a cover letter using the information from a CV text file, a Job Description from a website and additional Notes using OpenAI API.
 You have to add your OpenAI API Key to your development system to use the OpenAI Library, for example: export OPENAI_API_KEY=blablablakeyblablabla

 I wrote this script mainly to improve my cover letter style in different languages.
 I usually heavily edit the result.